vasudevapitta/Memory-Game/README.md

 ## Dependencies
 _External Libraries and Icons used from following websites:_

-Font Awesome
+Font Awesome,
-jQuery
+jQuery,
-Stack Overflow
+Stack Overflow,
-Codepen
+Codepen.